timothyodonga/timothyodonga.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Machine Learning
-  - Computer Vision
+  - Trustworthy ML
-  - Statistical Signal Processing
+  - ML for Health

 # Education to show in About widget
 education: